 You can buy one at Amazon or you can make it yourself.
 It’s simple enough to make your own flirt pole.
 All you need are four or five meters of rope and a long PVC tube.
 You just need to pass the rope to the PVC tube and tie a large knot at one end and tie the lure on the end of the rope.

 This game can do a lot more than burn off your dog’s excess energy; this game can also be a great way to practice some basic impulse control such as let go.
 You should occasionally let your dog win the game or he will be bored and uninterested in the game.
-Contrary with popular opinion letting your dog win the game won’t make him aggressive.
+Contrary to popular opinion letting your dog win the game won’t make him aggressive.
 Letting him win just showing how fun it is to play the game with you.

 5. DIY Agility Course